krbnite/krbnite.github.io/_posts/2017-09-24-First-Foray-Into-the-FaceBook-API.md

 ## Exploring the Graph API
 In this first section, I assume that you have never used the FaceBook Graph API.
 I also assume you have a FaceBook account that you use post, like, and comment.
-In later sections, I will assume you are acting on behalf of a media company and are interested in tracking video metrics, but we're starting out simple.
+In later sections (or posts, depending on how long this one gets), I will assume you are acting on behalf of a media company and are interested in tracking video metrics, but we're starting out simple.

 ### 1. Log in and Head to the [Graph API Explorer](https://developers.facebook.com/tools/explorer)